IIIF/training/advanced_iiif/modules/omeka/README.md

 # Conclusion

 Hopefully we have demonstrated how to make a powerful IIIF driven website with Omeka using only the tools it provides by default.
-There are many plugins which could be used to enhance this website but I think even out of the box Omeka is a powerfu tool.
+There are many modules which could be used to enhance this website but I think even out of the box Omeka is a powerful tool.
 Particularly in a class room setting as outlined with the Ghent use case.

-You should now be able to play around with your data in Omeka-s and create extra pages and really add detail to the images you are working with.
+You should now be able to play around with your data in Omeka S and create extra pages and really add detail to the images you are working with.